gbaty/VirtualPlants-website/contribute/devel/git-workflow.rst

 Please write a `good commit message <http://web-design-weekly.com/blog/2013/09/01/a-better-git-commit/>`_:

-Try to limit using the -m commit flag. git commit -m "A crappy commit message" and use git commit with **no flags**.
+Try to limit using the -m commit flag.

 If using the simpler git commit command it should open up Vim (if it’s your default editor) where you can construct a better commit by following some of these simple steps.